jdeluyck/kcoreorg-website/_posts/2010/2010-04-04-multiseat-on-debian.md

   - radeon
   - xf86-video-ati
 ---
-Since I have a rather well-scaled desktop PC (nothing really fancy by today&#8217;s specs, but it&#8217;s underused as it is), and my gf sometimes wants to use it, and sometimes we both want to use it at the same time, I decided to turn it into a <a href="http://en.wikipedia.org/wiki/Multiseat" target="_blank">multiseat</a> configuration.
+Since I have a rather well-scaled desktop PC (nothing really fancy by today's specs, but it's underused as it is), and my gf sometimes wants to use it, and sometimes we both want to use it at the same time, I decided to turn it into a <a href="http://en.wikipedia.org/wiki/Multiseat" target="_blank">multiseat</a> configuration.

-What&#8217;s a multiseat?
+What's a multiseat?
 Basically you connect a second set of input peripherals (keyboard, mouse) and a second screen (and if necessary a second video card) and reconfigure it to act as a separate pc.
 And with Linux, you just can, without a lot of trouble.

 There are some different multiseat setups: those that run separate X servers (one per display), and those that run one X server for all displays and then run a nested server on top of that to split out the actual displays.
-The &#8216;problem&#8217; wit the latter is that you usually don&#8217;t have any 3D acceleration left, though if you use <a href="http://www.freedesktop.org/wiki/Software/Xephyr" target="_blank">Xephyr</a> these days that <a href="http://dodji.blogspot.com/2007/10/xephyr-xvideo-and-gl-has-landed.html" target="_blank">seems to work aswell</a>.
+The 'problem' wit the latter is that you usually don't have any 3D acceleration left, though if you use <a href="http://www.freedesktop.org/wiki/Software/Xephyr" target="_blank">Xephyr</a> these days that <a href="http://dodji.blogspot.com/2007/10/xephyr-xvideo-and-gl-has-landed.html" target="_blank">seems to work aswell</a>.

 I opted for the first option.